stevenchen3/dots/memory-mapped-io/README.md

 there's a page fault for memory-mapped file, the kernel puts the calling thread to sleep and makes the hard drive seek to the appropriate block and read the data.
-Without extra copy between kernel space and user space, `mmap(2)` should potentially perform faster than traditional `read(2)/write(2)`, however, studies suggest that the performance of `mmap` is unstable, especially for small files.
+Without extra copy between kernel space and user space, `mmap(2)` should potentially perform faster than traditional `read(2)/write(2)`, however, studies suggest that the performance of `mmap(2)` is unstable, especially for small files.
 But, for large files, once the files are mapped into memory, we can manipulate it as a large array which is handy for some cases.
 Using `read(2)/write(2)`, however, we can only access the file per buffer size each time and iterate for multiple times in order to get its full content.
 Arguably, we